johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    This is the latest participant in a long line of food-related Eurovision songs.
+    This is the latest in a long line of food-related Eurovision songs.
 Classics of the genre include 2014's Belarussian and Latvian entries, *Cheesecake* and *Cake to Bake*, and the 2021 Moldovan entry, *Sugar*.

     It’s hard to not see the connection to last year's Irish entry, though this is much more erratic.
 The delirious musical style ranges from death-metal, to spoken word, to sugar-pop.